rabbitmq/rabbitmq-website/site/web-mqtt.md

 ## <a id="tls" class="anchor" href="#tls">TLS (WSS)</a>

-The plugin supports WebSockets with TLS (WSS) connections.
+The plugin supports WebSocket connections with TLS encryption (WSS connections).

 TLS configuration parameters for the plugin use the <code>web_mqtt.ssl</code> prefix: